Becoming a safeguarder

 Recruitment to the national Safeguarders Panel is currently closed.

-If you would like to note your interest in becoming a safeguarder, please email: email@example.com with your name and email address.
+If you would like to note your interest in becoming a safeguarder, please email: firstname.lastname@example.org with your name and email address or contact us via the form below.
 We will keep a record of your details and notify you of any future recruitment drives.

 Frequently asked questions